AliceGiampino/Becool/README.md

 # Becool

-Show the app on http://b-ecool.herokuapp.com/
+View the app on http://b-ecool.herokuapp.com/